R0b0ticRabb1t/A-Level-Bio-Chem-Notes/CAIE Bio/1 Cells/Parts of Cells/Endoplasmic Reticulum.md

 Are smoother and have a different purpose.
 - Makes [[Lipids]] and steroids
 - Stores calcium
-	- so is used more in muscel cells
+	- so is used more in muscle cells